District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Author contributions statement

 \section{Author contributions statement}

-S.L. wrote the original draft and assisted in data collection and formal analysis, V.S. and M.M. designed and deployed the data collection platform, P.A. and M.I. supported the data collection process, A.C. and F.B. provided conceptual input for the data platform deployment, K.P. edited and reviewed the manuscript. and C.M. supervised the deployment, data collection, and development of this article.
-All authors have reviewed the manuscript.
+S.L. wrote the original draft and assisted in data collection and formal analysis, V.S. and M.M. designed and deployed the data collection platform, P.A. and M.I. supported the data collection process, A.C. and F.B. provided conceptual input for the data platform deployment and reviewed the manuscript, K.P. edited and reviewed the manuscript. and C.M. supervised the deployment, data collection, and development outlined in this article and edited and reviewed the manuscript.
+All authors have reviewed the final manuscript.